 My problem with the whole ‘zombie apocalypse’ joke in reference to disaster preparedness is that when someone mentions it, what they are doing is publicly stating that they are playing with the idea of considering anyone beyond the walls of their future ‘safe zone’ as dehumanized brain eaters, who may be dealt with as needed without moral implications, should a crisis arise.

 And that’s why I’m not down with the whole zombie apocalypse thing.
 The implicit and necessary dehumanization of ‘the other’, which in a nutshell means everyone on the other side of your fortress wall.
-I.e. your former community.
+Meaning your wider community.

-Not that this is anything new, really – we’ve been dehumanizing the enemy for a very long time, with some spectacular examples emerging during wartime where propaganda machines turned former neighbors into sub-human monsters.
+Not that this is anything new, really – we’ve been dehumanizing ‘the other’ for a very long time, with some spectacular examples emerging during wartime where propaganda machines turned former neighbours into sub-human monsters.
 There’s many excellent books written on this subject.

 But it’s the fact that the whole zombie apocalypse thing is actually trendy in our current culture that really creeps me out.
-Which means playing with the idea of perhaps one day needing to dehumanize anyone beyond the walls of your fortress/homestead/safe-house is also trendy.
+Which means playing with the idea of perhaps one day needing to dehumanize anyone beyond the walls of your fortress/homestead/safe-house/social group is also trendy.

 As I wrote last winter in Survivalism is the new Black, I honestly don’t think the whole fortress mentality will get anyone very far in a crisis anyways.
 It’s simplistic thinking, in my view.
 A more resilient model for a societal collapse would be a strong community of skilled and interconnected folks who are all very capable and able to contribute to a common goal of resilience.
 Or in other words: